campersonguy/CPT-AT-3/README.md

 **Instructions for Use**

-1. Download the ZIP file and open in VSCode.
+1. Download the ZIP file and open the file `CPT-AT-3` in VSCode.
-2. In the terminal (Ctrl + `), open the Git Bash terminal window.
+2. Press Ctrl + `, then open the Git Bash terminal window.
 3. Run `cd Flask`, then run `python main.py`.
 4. Copy the IP address that the server is running on and paste it into a web browser.